authomatic/authomatic/doc/source/reference/providers.rst

 You only should specify them in the :doc:`config` and access members of their instances available in the :class:`.LoginResult` returned by the :func:`authomatic.login` function.

-Some provider types accept additional keyword arguments which you can pass to them through the :func:`authomatic.login` function's keyword arguments or through the :doc:`config` like this:
+Some provider types accept additional keyword arguments in their constructor which you can pass to them through the :func:`authomatic.login` function's keyword arguments or through the :doc:`config` like this:

 .. note::